Aaron Curry (American football)

-Aaron Curry (born April 6, 1986) is an American professional football coach and former linebacker who is the linebackers coach for the New York Jets of the National Football League (NFL).
+Aaron Curry (born April 6, 1986) is an American professional football coach and former linebacker who most recently served as the linebackers coach for the New York Jets of the National Football League (NFL).
 Curry was selected by the Seattle Seahawks in the first round (fourth overall) in the 2009 NFL draft out of Wake Forest.
 Curry also played for the Oakland Raiders in 2011 and 2012.

 Early life

 Curry attended E. E. Smith High School in Fayetteville, North Carolina.
 While there he played linebacker and tight end.
 He earned all-conference and all-region honors and was the conference's defensive player of the year as a senior after recording 123 tackles.
 He was also selected to the North Carolina–South Carolina Shrine Bowl as a tight end.

 Considered only a two-star recruit by both Rivals and Scout.com, Curry chose to play college football at Wake Forest over East Carolina, the only two scholarships he was offered.
 Curry said he chose Wake Forest in part because it was two hours from home, but mostly for revenge.
 "Anybody who passed me up, I was going to punish them.
 That's why I chose the ACC, [because] those schools like Carolina, Duke, and North Carolina State were right around the corner, and I wasn't wanted by any of them."